 - If there is a legitimate emergency, a person who gains access to the property without permission may be exempt from trespassing.

 - The property must not be in use for squatters to begin the process of an adverse possession claim.

 What About Holdover Tenants?

 Holdover tenants, otherwise known as ‘tenants at sufferance’, are tenants who refuse to leave the property when their lease has ended.
 In this situation, the tenant is responsible for continuing to pay rent at the existing rate and with the existing terms.

 If the landlord chooses, they may continue to accept the rent without worrying about the legality of the occupancy.
 In this case, the tenant becomes a ‘tenant at will’.
 This means that they are only on the property at the will of the landlord.
 They can be evicted at any time without notice.

 However, if the holdover tenant receives a notice to quit (or move out) and refuses to leave, they may be subject to a lawsuit for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have already been asked to leave the property.
 At this point, they are considered a criminal trespasser.

 Understanding Adverse Possession in Pennsylvania

 A squatter can claim rights to the property after a certain time residing there.
-In Pennsylvania, it takes 21 years of continuous occupation for a squatter to make an adverse possession claim (Penn.
-Tit.
-42 § 5530).
+In Pennsylvania, it takes 21 years of continuous occupation for a squatter to make an adverse possession claim (42 Penn.
+Cons.
+Stat. § 5530).
 When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter is not a criminal trespasser and has lawful permission to remain on the property.